puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `repository`

 The full path to the installation repository file to install WebSphere from.
 This should point to the location that the IBM package is extracted to.

 When extracting an IBM package, a `repository.config` is provided in the base directory.

 Example: `/mnt/myorg/was/repository.config`

 This parameter is required unless a response file is provided.
 If a response file is provided, it should contain repository information.

 ##### `response_file`

 Specifies the full path to a response file to use for installation.
 It is the user's responsibility to have a response file created and available for installation.

 Typically, a response file will include, at a minimum, a package name, version, target, and repository information.

 This is optional.
 However, refer to the `target`, `package`, `version`, and `repository` parameters.

 ##### `install_options`

-Specifies options that will be _appended_ to the base set of options.
+Specifies options to be appended to the base set of options.

 When using a response file, the base options are:
-`input /path/to/response/file`
+`input /path/to/response/file`.

 When not using a response file, the base set of options are:
-`install ${package}_${version} -repositories ${repository} -installationDirectory ${target} -acceptLicense`
+`install ${package}_${version} -repositories ${repository} -installationDirectory ${target} -acceptLicense`.

 ##### `imcl_path`